rtang03/fabric-cd/docs/DEVELOPMENT.md

 *Pre-requisite: service accounts*

-All workflow are performed by rbac backed service accounts.
+All workflows are performed by rbac backed service accounts.
 There are two service accounts:
 - *workflow*: is created for each namespace, e.g. n0 and n1.
 It can perform any verbs.
 - *orgadmin*: can do a subset of admin task, (subject to futher requirement).